It’s no secret that the French are very attached to their vacations and public holidays!

 Since it is always a Monday, the date of this holiday changes from year to year, between March 23 and April 26.

 Celebrated by Catholics and Protestants alike on the previous Sunday and Monday since the 11th century, nowadays, families often gather for this long weekend around a good meal (with the typical “Paschal Lamb”).

-But Easter is above all synonymous of egg hunt for children.
+But Easter is above all synonymous with an egg hunt for children.
 History has it that church bells do not ring the day before Easter, as a sign of mourning for the death of Jesus.
-The children are thus told that they are going to Rome, and that they return the next day (now laden with chocolate eggs that they hide in gardens or around the house).
+The children are thus told that they are going to Rome and that they return the next day (now laden with chocolate eggs that they hide in gardens or around the house).

 It has been a public holiday in France since the 1801 Concordat between the Pope and Napoleon Bonaparte.